stain/R-Pulsar-ARCHIVED/README.md

+(This is Matthew Kurtanick's Import of the Rutgers-Pulsar Repo for testing purposes)

 # Rutgers-Pulsar
 A real-time data analytics software stack that can be deployed on edge resources to support data-driven, location- and resource-aware stream processing.